Real Science 4 Kids | Atoms First science curriculum for homeschool families

 "Sound is vibrating atoms pushing nearby molecules" is a good model.
 From that single sentence, a student can derive most of acoustics.
 No atoms, no sound (vacuum problem solved).
 Speed depends on how the atoms are arranged, not how hard they were pushed (shout-vs-whisper problem solved).
 The wall transmits vibration through its own atoms, just less efficiently (wall problem solved).

-This is what we mean by atoms-first.
+This is what we mean by Atoms First.
 Not that every lesson begins with the periodic table, but that every observable phenomenon traces back to what atoms and molecules are doing.
 Students who learn this way carry one framework across all of science.
 Students who don't end up with a vocabulary list per topic and no way to connect them.

-The three mental shifts atoms-first creates
+The three mental shifts Atoms First creates

 The change is gradual but observable.
 Around the third or fourth book, parents tell us their student stops asking "what's the answer?" and starts asking "what's the mechanism?"
 That's the first shift: from description to explanation.